-The disparity was even bigger when comparing the level of total (public and private) healthcare spending per inhabitant, which varied from PPS 608 in Romania to PPS 4 286 in Luxembourg.
-Notwithstanding the differences in organising and financing healthcare systems, these comparisons suggest that individuals living in those EU Member States with a higher average level of income per capita generally spend more on purchasing healthcare goods and services.
+The disparity was even bigger when comparing the level of total (public and private) current healthcare spending per inhabitant, which varied from PPS 674 in Bulgaria to PPS 4 445 in Luxembourg.

 Public and private healthcare expenditure by financing agent

-The mix of public and private funding of healthcare in the EU reflects specific arrangements in healthcare financing systems.
 Table 1 provides an analysis of healthcare expenditure between public and private units that incur health expenditure.
 Public funding in the form of general government and social security funds dominates the healthcare sector in the majority of EU Member States, the main exception being Cyprus, where public funding accounted for a 42.1 % share of total healthcare expenditure.
-Aside from Cyprus and those EU Member States for which no data are available (Ireland, Greece, Italy, Malta and the United Kingdom), the share of public funding in current healthcare spending ranged from 56.2 % in Bulgaria to more than 80 % in the Netherlands, Denmark, the Czech Republic, Luxembourg and Sweden.
+Aside from Cyprus and those EU Member States for which no data are available (Ireland, Greece, Croatia, Italy, Malta and the United Kingdom), the share of public funding in current healthcare spending ranged in 2011 from 56.2 % in Bulgaria to more than 80 % in Estonia, Sweden, Luxembourg, the Czech Republic, Denmark and the Netherlands.

-An analysis of public financing of healthcare suggests that social security funds were a somewhat more popular means for funding healthcare within the EU Member States, as these accounted for three quarters or more of overall spending on healthcare in the Czech Republic (78.2 %) and the Netherlands (76.0 %) in 2009.
-In contrast, Denmark and Sweden reported that general government financing accounted for more than four fifths (84.5 % and 81.4 % respectively) of their total current expenditure on healthcare.
+An analysis of public financing of healthcare suggests that social security funds were a somewhat more popular means for funding healthcare within the EU Member States, as these accounted for three quarters or more of overall spending on healthcare in the Czech Republic (77.9 %) and the Netherlands (77.5 %) in 2011.
+By contrast, Denmark and Sweden reported that general government financing accounted for more than four fifths (84.6 % and 81.6 % respectively) of their total current expenditure on healthcare.

-Private expenditure on healthcare is often used as an indicator to measure the accessibility of healthcare systems.
-The major source of private funding was direct household payments, referred to as out-of-pocket expenditure, which peaked in terms of its share of current healthcare expenditure in Cyprus (50.2 %) and Bulgaria (42.6 %), falling to a single-digit share in France and the Netherlands (7.5 % and 6.2 % respectively).
+The major source of private funding was direct household payments, referred to as out-of-pocket expenditure, which peaked in terms of its share of current healthcare expenditure in Cyprus (50.2 %) and Bulgaria (42.6 %), falling to a single-digit share in France and the Netherlands (7.7 % and 6.0 % respectively).
 Private insurance generally represented a small share of healthcare financing among the EU Member States for which data are available; its relative share only exceeded 10 % in France and Slovenia.

 Healthcare expenditure by function

-The functional patterns of healthcare expenditure presented in Table 2 show that in 2009 curative and rehabilitative services incurred more that 50 % of current healthcare expenditure in the majority of EU Member States for which data are available, the exceptions being Hungary, Romania and Slovakia.
+The functional patterns of healthcare expenditure presented in Table 2 show that in 2011 curative and rehabilitative services incurred more than 50.0 % of current healthcare expenditure in the majority of EU Member States for which data are available, the exceptions being Hungary, Slovakia and Romania.

-Medical goods dispensed to outpatients was the second largest function, with average spending accounting for around one quarter of total current healthcare expenditure – although with a significant degree of variation, the lowest share of 11.5 % was recorded for Denmark, rising to more than one third of the total in Bulgaria (36.9 %), Slovakia (37.0 %) and Hungary (37.7 %).
+Medical goods dispensed to outpatients was the second largest function, with average spending accounting for around one quarter of total current healthcare expenditure — although with a significant degree of variation, the lowest share of 11.5 % was recorded for Denmark, rising to more than one third of the total in Hungary (36.8 %), Bulgaria (36.9 %) and Slovakia (39.0 %).

 Healthcare expenditure by provider

 An analysis of current healthcare expenditure by provider is shown in Table 3.
-Hospitals generally accounted for the highest share of current healthcare expenditure, ranging from 25.8 % of the total in Slovakia to more than 45 % in Denmark, Estonia and Sweden.
-The second most important category was that of ambulatory care providers, its share ranging from 13.9 % of current healthcare expenditure in Romania to more than 30 % in Belgium, Poland, Germany, Portugal, Finland and Cyprus.
-The share of various retail establishments and other providers of medical goods in current healthcare expenditure varied by a factor of three – with the lowest shares, between 11.2 % and 13.5 %, being recorded in Luxembourg, Denmark and the Netherlands.
-Most of the EU Member States reported that retail establishments and other providers of medical goods accounted for a share of current healthcare expenditure ranging between 16 % and 27 %, a share that rose to between 36.9 % and 37.7 % in Bulgaria, Slovakia and Hungary.
+Hospitals generally accounted for the highest share of current healthcare expenditure, ranging from 25.8 % of the total in Slovakia to more than 45.0 % in Denmark, Sweden and Estonia.
+The second most important category was that of ambulatory care providers, its share ranging from 14.2 % of current healthcare expenditure in Romania to more than 30.0 % in Germany, Belgium, Portugal, Cyprus and Finland.
+The share of various retail establishments and other providers of medical goods in current healthcare expenditure varied by a factor of three — with the lowest shares, below 15.0 %, being recorded in Sweden, the Netherlands, Denmark and Luxembourg.
+Most of the EU Member States reported that retail establishments and other providers of medical goods accounted for a share of current healthcare expenditure ranging between 16.0 % and 30.9 %, a share that rose above 36.0 % in Hungary, Bulgaria and Slovakia.
 However, it should be borne in mind that healthcare providers classified under the same group do not necessarily perform the same set of activities.
 Hospitals, for example, may, in addition to inpatient services, offer outpatient, ancillary or other types of service.

 Non-expenditure data on healthcare

-High demand for healthcare staff in some EU Member States may result in qualified resources moving from other countries.
+High demand for healthcare staff in some EU Member States may result in qualified resources moving from one country to another.
 One of the key indicators for measuring healthcare staff is the total number of physicians (head count), expressed per 100 000 inhabitants.
-In this context, Eurostat gives preference to the concept of practising physicians (although data are not available for eight EU Member States – being replaced by the number of professionally active physicians in Ireland, Greece, France, Italy, the Netherlands, Slovakia and Finland, and by the number of licensed physicians in Portugal) – see Table 4.
+In this context, Eurostat gives preference to the concept of practising physicians (although data are not available for six EU Member States — being replaced by the number of professionally active physicians in Ireland, Greece, France, the Netherlands and Slovakia, and by the number of licensed physicians in Portugal) — see Table 4.

-In 2010 the highest number of practising physicians per 100 000 inhabitants was recorded in Austria (478.0), followed by Sweden (380.2), while Norway (406.8) and Switzerland (380.7) also recorded relatively high ratios of practising physicians per 100 000 inhabitants; note that Greece, Italy and Portugal also reported a relatively high number of professionally active and licensed physicians.
-Between 2000 and 2010 the number of physicians per 100 000 inhabitants increased in the majority of EU Member States (no data available for Ireland and Malta), although modest reductions were recorded in Estonia, Poland and Italy (the latter for professionally active physicians).
-Furthermore, the reduction of practising physicians in Poland may be explained by several breaks in the data series – for example, from 2004 onwards the Polish data excludes private practices (thought to account for about 2 000 physicians).
+In 2010, the highest number of practising physicians per 100 000 inhabitants was recorded in Austria (478.0), followed by Sweden (380.2, 2009 data), while Norway (406.8) and Switzerland (380.7) also recorded relatively high ratios; note that Greece and Portugal also reported a relatively high number of professionally active and licensed physicians.
+Between 2000 and 2010 the number of physicians per 100 000 inhabitants increased in the majority of EU Member States (incomplete data for Ireland, Italy and Malta), although modest reductions were recorded in Slovakia, Estonia and Poland.
+The reduction of practising physicians in these Member States may be explained by breaks in the data series — for example, from 2004 onwards the Polish data excludes private practices (thought to account for about 2 000 physicians).

-A closer look at the availability of hospital beds, identifying curative care beds and psychiatric beds – see Table 5, shows a reduction in numbers for both types of beds between 2000 and 2010, with the EU-27 average falling to 368.3 curative care beds and 61.4 psychiatric care beds.
-The reduction was reproduced in each of the EU Member States for which data are available, except for an increase in the number of curative care beds in Greece and the number of psychiatric beds in Bulgaria (2000 to 2009) Germany and Austria.
+A closer look at the availability of hospital beds, identifying curative care beds and psychiatric beds — see Table 5, shows a reduction in numbers for both types of beds between 2000 and 2010, with the EU-27 average falling to 368.3 curative care beds and 61.4 psychiatric care beds.
+The reduction was reproduced in each of the EU Member States for which data are available, except for an increase in the number of curative care beds in Greece and the number of psychiatric beds in Bulgaria (2000 to 2009), Germany and Austria.
 It should be noted that there were breaks in the time series for Bulgaria and Germany.

-In terms of healthcare activity, diseases of the circulatory system often accounted for the highest number of hospital discharges in 2009 – see Table 6.
-Almost one third of the EU Member States for which data are available reported in excess of 3 000 discharges per 100 000 inhabitants for diseases of the circulatory system.
-The average length of a hospital stay was generally highest among those patients suffering from cancer or problems relating to the circulatory system – see Table 7.
+In terms of healthcare activity, diseases of the circulatory system often accounted for the highest number of hospital discharges in 2010 — see Table 6.
+One quarter of the EU Member States for which data are available reported in excess of 3 000 discharges per 100 000 inhabitants for diseases of the circulatory system.
+The average length of a hospital stay was generally highest among those patients suffering from cancer or problems relating to the circulatory system — see Table 7.

 Data sources and availability

-Eurostat, the Organisation for Economic Co-operation and Development (OECD) and the World Health Organization (WHO) have established a common framework for a joint healthcare data collection.
+Eurostat, the Organisation for Economic Cooperation and Development (OECD) and the World Health Organisation (WHO) have established a common framework for a joint healthcare data collection.
 Following this framework, EU Member States submit their data to Eurostat on the basis of a gentlemen’s agreement.
 The data collected relates to: